-Revisions to policy information are incorporated into the Online Handbook immediately after policy changes have been issued in Updates.
-The Online Handbook also includes a link to the ForwardHealth Publications page, an archive section where providers can research past changes.
+Revisions to policy information are incorporated into the Online Handbook in conjunction with published Updates.
+The Online Handbook also includes a link to the ForwardHealth Publications page, an archive section where providers can research previously published Updates.

 Multiple Ways to Access ForwardHealth Publications